 October 2024: First Depo-Provera Pfizer Lawsuit Filed

-At the beginning of October, the first lawsuit was filed against Pfizer as well as several affiliated companies that sell the authorized generic form of the drug.
+At the beginning of October, the first lawsuit was filed against Pfizer as well as several other companies that sell the authorized generic form of the drug.
 The plaintiff, Kristina Schmidt, took about 64 injections of Depo-Provera or its generic equivalent between 2005 and 2021.
 In 2022, after suffering from severe headaches, dizziness, and vertigo, she was diagnosed with a brain tumor at the age of 37.
 This suit was filed in the U.S. District Court for the northern District of California.

 April 2024: Pfizer Releases Statement Following Increased Brain Tumor Risk

-Following the publication of the study in the British Medical Journal linking the prolonged use of Depo-Provera with an increased risk of developing brain tumors, Pfizer released a public statement: “We are aware of this potential risk associated with long-term use of progestogens and, in collaboration with regulatory agencies, are in the process of updating product labels and patient information leaflets with appropriate wording.”
+Following the publication of a study in the British Medical Journal linking the prolonged use of Depo-Provera with an increased risk of developing brain tumors, Pfizer released a public statement: “We are aware of this potential risk associated with long-term use of progestogens and, in collaboration with regulatory agencies, are in the process of updating product labels and patient information leaflets with appropriate wording.”

 What You Can Do